jacopoRodeschini/MicroPython-ESP8266/README.md

 ### :rocket: Setting up

-This guide are joined with Ubuntu 18.04
+This guide was built with Ubuntu 18.04

 ```
 >> echo "hi, I'm:"